bhrutledge/exploring-venv/slides.md

 ## How do they work?

-Let's go back in time...
+Let's go back in time, and into the weeds...

 ---
 layout: true